 Each month of the year has a different name for the Full Moon.
-There could be multiple names used, depending on the heritage/system being drawn upon.
+There could be multiple names used, depending on the heritage or system being drawn upon.
 There are practical, natural world reasons for the names of each of the Full Moons, and they make logical sense when you think about the month and season and what is going on in nature at that time.

-The Full Moon names follow a traditional pagan way of living, whether that be from North American Native people, indigenous Europeans, or others.
+The names of the Full Moons follow a traditional pagan way of living, whether that be from North American Native people, indigenous Europeans, or others.
 They also follow the seasons in the northern hemisphere.
 I'm not certain if the southern hemisphere has different names for these Full Moons.

 January - Wolf Moon, Cold Moon February - Snow Moon, Ice Moon, Quickening Moon March - Storm Moon, Worm Moon April - Pink Moon, Seed Moon, Wind Moon May - Milk Moon, Flower Moon June - Strawberry Moon, Sun Moon, Honey Moon, Mead Moon July - Hay Moon, Thunder Moon, Buck Moon, Meadow Moon, Blessing Moon August - Corn Moon, Sturgeon Moon September - Harvest Moon October - Blood Moon, Hunter's Moon November - Beaver Moon, Mourning Moon December - Oak Moon, Cold Moon, Long Night's Moon